Category:

 Success

 Rawls released the album "Stormy Monday," a jazz album, in 1962.
 In the next couple of years, he released the albums "Black and Blue" and "Tobacco Road."
 They both sold well and made the Billboard charts.
-In 1966, he released the album "Live!" which went on to receive gold-status certification.
+In 1966, he released the album "Live!" and received gold status certification.
 However, it was the album he released later that same year, "Soulin," which made him a real star.
 The album featured the singles "Love Is a Hurtin' Thing" and "Dead End Street."

 Lou Rawls Net Worth